-Metal and Plastic CNC Machine Tool Programmers develop programs to control machining or processing of metal or plastic parts by automatic machine tools, equipment, or systems.
+Computer Numerically Controlled Machine Tool Programmers, Metal and Plastic develop programs to control machining or processing of metal or plastic parts by automatic machine tools, equipment, or systems.

-CNC Programmers with little to no experience tend to make between $32330 and $39350 while the more experienced ones make over $60690 per year.
+CNC Programmers with little to no experience tend to make between $33870 and $42100 while the more experienced ones can earn over $66280 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A CNC Programmer is to move to a higher paying state like WA.
-Right now, the highest paying states for CNC Programmers are WA, NJ, CA, NH and TX.
+One of the easiest ways to increase your salary as a Computer Numerically Controlled Machine Tool Programmer, Metal and Plastic is to move to a higher paying state like CA. Right now, the highest paying states for CNC Programmers are CA, CT, MA, MD and MN.

-3 other factors that can increase your salary as A CNC Programmer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Computer Numerically Controlled Machine Tool Programmer, Metal and Plastic is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other CNC Programmers what degree they had when they got the job and most of them said they had a Associates degree followed by Certificate.
+We asked other CNC Programmers what degree they had when they got the job and most of them said they had a Post-Secondary Certificate followed by a High School Diploma.

 Pros and Cons